Sean Doherty (biathlete)

-Sean Doherty (born June 8, 1995, in Conway, New Hampshire) is an American biathlete.
+Sean Doherty (born June 8, 1995, in Conway, New Hampshire) is an American biathlete and four-time Olympian who has represented the United States at the 2014, 2018, 2022 and 2026 Winter Olympics.
+He was the youngest U.S. Olympic biathlete when he competed at the 2014 Sochi Games at age 18, and is the most decorated junior biathlete in U.S. history, with 10 Youth and Junior World Championship medals.

+Early life

+Doherty grew up in Center Conway, New Hampshire, and began cross-country skiing at age four.
+He started competing in biathlon at age twelve.

 Career

 Doherty competed at the 2014 Winter Olympics and the 2018 Winter Olympics.
 Among other competitions, he participated in the Biathlon World Cup opening in 2015 in November and December.

 He represented the United States at the 2022 Winter Olympics.

 He is a specialist in the Vermont Army National Guard.

-As of Nov.
-2024 Doherty is ranked in the top-40 globally of PUBG Mobile players.

 Biathlon results

 All results are sourced from the International Biathlon Union.